-Hurricane Ian devastated Southwest Florida’s shorelines.
+Recent hurricanes have devastated Southwest Florida’s shorelines.
 Could plants help lessen such damage in the future?

-Meanwhile, Garden staff collect seeds and cuttings from native beach dune plants for a mass production effort.
-The team intends to grow thousands of plants for dune restoration projects, using their coastal observations as a guide for determining what and where to plant.
-The Garden is collaborating with local governments as they invest in berm building and beach renourishment projects.
+The Garden is collaborates with local governments as they invest in berm building and beach renourishment projects.
 A strategically planted coast—one with a rich array of native species—will hold that sand in place and prompt the development of nature’s shoreline barricades.

 Join Naples Botanical Garden on the beach to learn how the Garden uses plants to increase the resiliency of Southwest Florida beaches.
 Beach talks are free, but space is limited.
 Register below to reserve your space today.
+Programs last 45-minutes and begin at 9am at Lowdermilk Park.

 Dig Deeper: Beach Dunes — Growing A Coastal Barricade